huggingface/blog/ml-for-games-5.md

 ChatGPT then responds with a story summary that is extremely similar to the story of the game [Stardew Valley](https://www.stardewvalley.net/).

-> :warning: **Limitation:** Language models are susceptible to reproducing existing stories.
+> ⚠️ **Limitation:** Language models are susceptible to reproducing existing stories.

 This highlights the importance of using language models as a tool, rather than as a replacement for human creativity.
 In this case, relying solely on ChatGPT would result in a very unoriginal story.